Jack M. Murphy: Career

 Murphy served in the United States Army during World War II as a sergeant.

 In the 1950s, Murphy became a lawyer in Lincoln County, Idaho.
 In 1952, Murphy's political career began when he was elected to the Idaho Senate.
 He served until 1966.

 On November 8, 1966, Murphy won the election and became a Republican lieutenant governor of Idaho.
-Murphy defeated William E. Drevlow with 52.21% of the votes.
+Murphy defeated William Drevlow with 52.21% of the votes.
 In 1967, Murphy served during the administration of Republican Governor Don Samuelson.

 On November 3, 1970, as an incumbent, Murphy won the election and continued serving as the lieutenant governor of Idaho.
 Murphy defeated Paul S. Boyd and Wallace Hitt with 56.73% of the votes.
 Governor Samuelson was defeated by Democrat Cecil Andrus.

 Murphy was the Republican nominee for governor in 1974, but was soundly defeated by Andrus.
 Murphy also served as a member of the board of regents of the Idaho State Department of Education.